 Enter external GPUs: Like external hard drives, these essentially allow you to stick a GPU in a Thunderbolt housing, where you can then connect it to your computer; from there, when you run games, VR, and visual apps optimized for that GPU you should see significant performance improvements.
 Awesome, right?
 Well, almost.

 The cons of an external GPU on your Mac

-Here's the issue: Macs don't officially support external GPUs.
-That's not to say you can't use an external GPU, only that Apple Support won't bail you out if you do something that doesn't agree with your Mac.
+Here's the issue: Macs won't officially support external GPUs until macOS High Sierra.
+That's not to say you can't use an external GPU on older operating systems — only that Apple Support won't bail you out if you do something that doesn't agree with your Mac.
 Proceed at your own risk, here be dragons, et cetera.

 In addition, should you decide to use an external GPU, there are only a handful of Thunderbolt enclosures and graphics cards with appropriate Mac drivers — you can't just pick an arbitrary graphics card you'd like to attach to your Mac.

 How to use an external GPU with your Mac

 Thankfully, you don't have to venture into the void without guidance: The eGPU.io community has put together a huge array of helpful how-tos and setup guides for interested users — I'm looking forward to using their startup guide and forums to make a Thunderbolt 3 eGPU for my MacBook Pro.